← Back to ResourcesBreed Guides

 How do I train leash manners for a stubborn scent hound?

-Front-clip harness + patient consistent training.
-Bassets pull on leash because their nose pulls them — this is genetic-driven, not deliberate disobedience.
+Front-clip harness plus patient consistent training.
+Bassets pull on leash because their nose pulls them.
+This is genetic-driven, not deliberate disobedience.

-Front-clip harness mechanics: leash attaches to a ring on the chest (not the back).
-When Basset pulls forward, the harness gently turns them sideways, redirecting their momentum.
+Front-clip harness mechanics: the leash attaches to a ring on the chest (not the back).
+When the Basset pulls forward, the harness gently turns them sideways, redirecting their momentum.

-Calgary recommended brands: Ruffwear Front Range, 2 Hounds Design Freedom No-Pull, Blue-9 Balance harness. $40–$80.
+Calgary recommended brands: Ruffwear Front Range, 2 Hounds Design Freedom No-Pull, Blue-9 Balance harness. $40 to $80.

-NEVER use prong/choke/e-collar on a Basset — neck pressure can cause IVDD episodes (transmits force down the spine), plus aversive methods damage the already-difficult trust relationship.
+NEVER use prong, choke, or e-collar on a Basset.
+Neck pressure can cause IVDD episodes (transmits force down the spine), and aversive methods damage the already-difficult trust relationship.

 Training protocol:

 Realistic expectations: your Basset will probably never heel like a Border Collie.
-They WILL eventually walk on a loose leash 70–80% of the time with some pulling on scent triggers.
+They WILL eventually walk on a loose leash 70 to 80% of the time with some pulling on scent triggers.
 That's a successful outcome, not a failure.

 How do I manage Basset baying and barking?

-Baying is genetic communication, not behavioral problem — but it can be managed.
-The bay is genuinely loud (90–100 dB at close range, similar to a chainsaw).
+Baying is genetic communication, not a behavioural problem.
+But it can be managed.
+The bay is genuinely loud (90 to 100 dB at close range, similar to a chainsaw).

 Why baying happens:

-• Alert — detects unusual stimulus (mail carrier, neighbour, squirrel)
+• Alert.
+Detects an unusual stimulus (mail carrier, neighbour, squirrel).

-• Anxiety/separation — left alone, may bay for hours
+• Anxiety or separation.
+Left alone, may bay for hours.

 Management protocol:

 1. Address underlying causes first.
 Vet check to rule out pain.
 Increase exercise (sniff walks, mental enrichment).
 Manage separation anxiety.
-Reduce trigger exposure (close blinds, move bed away from windows)
+Reduce trigger exposure (close blinds, move the bed away from windows).

-3. Train “quiet” cue.
-Mark + treat for spontaneous quiet moments after baying
+3. Train a “quiet” cue.
+Mark plus treat for spontaneous quiet moments after baying.

-Avoid: bark collars (especially shock collars — damage trust, can cause IVDD episode in Bassets).
+Avoid: bark collars (especially shock collars, which damage trust and can cause an IVDD episode in Bassets).
 Citronella collars rarely work on dedicated bayers.
 Surgical debarking is unethical and rarely effective.

 How does Calgary winter and summer affect Basset training?